axibase/atsd-use-cases/workshop/technical-writing.md

 > It's worth noting here, that "the following [anything]" must always include the definite article.

+**The Dangling Modifier:** A modifier is a word that changes another word, typically a present or past participle, or an adjective.
+Make sure its clear what these types of words are referencing.

+* "Executable at runtime, the database contains many Docker Jobs by default."
+* "The many Docker Jobs contained in the database are executable at runtime by default."

 **The Oxford Comma:** Either use it, or don't use it.
 You can't do both.

 * "Technical writing is about accuracy, brevity, and clarity."